 Depending on how your Looker admin has configured your permissions, the default delivery destination may be email, and this setting may not be visible.

 Creating and Editing Schedules

 After starting a schedule, Looker displays a dialog box with your scheduling choices.
-The screen below shows an example Schedule dialog box for a dashboard:
+If your Looker admin has given you the proper permission, you will see the option to deliver to Amazon S3.
+Here is an example of a Schedule dialog box for a dashboard:

 The following sections explain each scheduling setting for Amazon S3 bucket destinations.
 For a description of all scheduling options, see the main scheduling documentation page.

 Naming Your Delivery

 Give the content a unique title in the Give your schedule a name field.
 The title is used in the filename of the data delivery, and in any error emails that are sent to you in case of any problems delivering the data to your Amazon S3 bucket.
 The filename of the data delivery follows the format

 HASH is a random six-character identifier and

 YYYY-MM-DDTHHMM (for example, the timestamp portion would look like

 2019-05-31T0933 for May 31, 2019 at 9:33 AM).